paulmillen/cv-small/README.md

 ## Paul Millen

-I am about to compelete Makers Academy - a web development bootcamp that emphasises clean code using TDD, OOD and SOLID principals.
+I am about to complete Makers Academy - a web development bootcamp that emphasises clean code using TDD, OOD and SOLID principals.
 Previously, I provided business and accounting support to London tech startups at the forerunning specialists in the sector, iHorizon.
 Prior to *that* I was a freelancer in the theatre and film industry.
 I production managed touring theatre, created sounds and music as a theatre sound designer and swung the boom on the sets of commercials, TV and big budget movies.
 I'm now looking to tackle creative and technical challenges as a junior developer.

 ## Skills